kdearbackup/capstone-project/README.md

 - An employee's manager can view the salary of any of their direct reports.
 - An employee in the HR role can view anyone's salary.

-### Building the Application

-- Mongo DB backend data.
-- node.js to build a web service to read and write data.
-- Build the web application in React.

 ### Data Analysis & Salary Prediction

 This feature predicts an employee's salary based on their job role, job title and location.
 The implementation consists of several parts: